 Rule 3.
-Alcohol - The primary goal of Robeson Community College is to provide an atmosphere where students can achieve their educational goals.
-As a result, the possession or use of alcohol is prohibited on campus and at collegesponsored events off campus.
+Alcohol - The possession or use of alcohol is prohibited on campus and at college-sponsored events off campus.
 Alcohol abuse which results in public intoxication, destruction of property, abuse of or personal injury to an individual, litter, or misconduct of any kind, is a violation of the alcohol policy.
 Being under the influence of alcohol is not a valid reason for inappropriate behavior.